Picono435/randomtp/README.md

 ## Versions

-This mod is available for Fabric and Forge in these versions:
+This mod is available for the following Minecraft versions in the following platforms:

 ![Version Compability](https://piconodev.com/img/RandomTP_Table.png)